ga4gh/va-spec/schema/va-spec/base/def/ClinicalVariantProposition.rst

       - :ref:`MappableConcept` | :ref:`iriReference`
       - 0..1
       - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or another more nuanced concept.
-   *  - type
-      -
-      - string
-      - 1..1
-      - MUST be "VariantPrognosticProposition".
-   *  - predicate
-      -
-      - string
-      - 1..1
-      - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectCondition
-      -
-      - :ref:`Condition` | :ref:`iriReference`
-      - 1..1
-      - The disease that is evaluated for outcome.